-You will write a closed book final exam.
-Half of the exam will be a knowledge test with structured questions about the class readings and content, and half the exam will be short written answers asking you to apply course ideas to a case study.
+The final exam will be a knowledge test with structured questions about the class readings and slides spanning the entire year.
+About a third of the exam questions will ask you to apply course ideas to a case study distributed on UM Learn in Class 9.